Appendix B — Multiservice Codes Applicable to Flight Test

 MANEUVER [azimuth, range, altitude] {I} [A/A] [AIR-MAR] Specified GROUP is maneuvering in azimuth, range, and/or altitude.

-MARSHALING {I} Established at a specific point, typically used to posture forces in preparation for an offensive operation.
+MARSHALING {I} Establishing at a specific point, typically used to posture forces in preparation for an offensive operation.

 PASSING {I} [A/A] Two GROUPs initially separated in range, decrease range separation and are passing each other.